 - Posted a listing on AirBnb and hosted folks from all over the world;

-- Started a school garden with a friend and made a blog about it and taught children how to sow, germinate, water, grow, harvest and save seeds from scratch;
+- Started a school garden with a friend and taught children how to sow, germinate, water, grow, harvest and save seeds from scratch;

 - Lived and worked in Germany for three years and visiting most countries near there;

 - Lived in Virginia, USA for two years then packed a large U-Haul and drove home to Canada and we were glad to be home (sorry American friends, no offence);